Pipeline leaks 500,000 litres of produced salt water in northwestern Alberta - Energeticcity.ca

-GRANDE PRAIRIE, A.B. – An energy company says a pipeline from a gas facility has been shut down after it leaked an estimated 500,000 litres of produced saltwater in northwestern Alberta.
+GRANDE PRAIRIE, Alta. — An energy company says a pipeline from a gas facility has been shut down after it leaked an estimated 500,000 litres of produced salt water in northwestern Alberta.

 Produced water is a byproduct of oil and gas development.